katrinleinweber/v0dro.github.io/source/_posts/2018-04-10-distributed-lu-decomposition-using-scalapack-in-c.markdown

     const int *nb, const int *irsrc, const int *icsrc, const int *ictxt, const int *lld, int *info);
 ```
+In the `descinit_`, the `MB` and `NB` parameters signify the size of the block into which the
+matrix is divided.
+Not the size of the block that each process will receive.
+See the `sync_lu`
+code for an [example](https://github.com/v0dro/scratch/tree/master/c_shizzle/parallel/sync_lu) of block cyclic LU decomposition.

 The `ipiv` array is not a synchronized data struture - it will be different for each process.
 According to the docs, `ipiv(i)` is the global row local row i was swapped with.
 This array